KPourgourides/UAVTrafficPy/README.md

 ## Acknowledgements

-I would like to thank [KIOS Research & Innovation Center of Excellence](https://www.kios.ucy.ac.cy/) for funding my work through the [URANUS](https://uranus.ucy.ac.cy/) project, which received funding from the European Research Council (ERC) under the ERC Consolidator Grant scheme (Grant agreement No. 101088124).
+This work is supported by the European Union (i.
+ERC, URANUS, No. 101088124 and, ii.
+Horizon 2020 Teaming, [KIOS CoE](https://www.kios.ucy.ac.cy/), No. 739551), and the Government of the Republic of Cyprus through the Deputy Ministry of Research, Innovation, and Digital Strategy.
+Views and opinions expressed are however those of the author(s) only and do not necessarily reflect those of the European Union or the European Research Council Executive Agency.
+Neither the European Union nor the granting authority can be held responsible for them.

-“URANUS” (Real-Time Urban Mobility Management via Intelligent UAV-based Sensing) focuses on real-time, dynamic, and intelligent sensing of vehicular and pedestrian traffic via Unmanned Aerial Vehicles (UAVs), and the use of the collected information for urban mobility management.
+[URANUS](https://uranus.ucy.ac.cy/) (Real-Time Urban Mobility Management via Intelligent UAV-based Sensing) focuses on real-time, dynamic, and intelligent sensing of vehicular and pedestrian traffic via Unmanned Aerial Vehicles (UAVs), and the use of the collected information for urban mobility management.

 ## Table of contents